VolkanSah/Codey/README.md

 # 🐾 Codey - Your Personal GitHub Pet
 ##### (RPG `No Mercy` Edition) - need testers - dev status
 „Codey only counts stars on your own repos.
-Forks and self-stars don’t matter!“
+Forks don’t matter!“

 ![Codey - Your GitHub Pet](codey.svg)